 The result?
 Fewer lines of custom code.
 Fewer vulnerabilities.
 A better software engineering process.
 Faster project completion.
 And more reliable software that is easier to maintain.

 Ready to give this a try?
-Simply sign up, download a free version of Five and start developing!
+Simply download a free version of Five, and start developing!
+Happy coding!